 Basics of the new Hilton Maldives Amingiri

-It has been announced that the new 109-villa Hilton Maldives will be opening later this year.
+The new 109-villa Hilton Maldives Aminigiri Resort & Spa has started accepting reservations for stays as of September 1, 2022.
 This complements the three existing Hilton-family properties in the Maldives (including a Waldorf Astoria, Conrad, and Curio Collection).

-The Hilton will be located on Amingiri Island in the Male Atoll (which immediately made me think of Amangiri, the Aman resort in Utah), just a 15-minute speedboat ride from Velena International Airport (MLE).
+The Hilton will be located on Amingiri Island in the Male Atoll (which immediately made me think of Amangiri, the Aman resort in Utah), just a 20-minute speedboat ride from Velana International Airport (MLE).
 There are pros and cons to that:

 - It’s super convenient to just be able to take a quick speedboat transfer to your resort, rather than having to take a seaplane